Read, read, read. – William Faulkner, author

 Susan Rous, program assistant

-If you want to improve reading comprehension, better manage time, learn strategies to improve grades or practice critical thinking skills, the Reading Lab can help you!
-AACC has two reading labs: one at the Arnold campus in Truxal Library Room 118 and one at AACC at Arundel Mills Room 204.
+If you want to improve reading comprehension, better manage time, learn strategies to improve grades or practice critical thinking skills, the Academic Literacies Lab can help you!
+AACC has two academic literacy labs: one at the Arnold campus in Truxal Library Room 118 and one at AACC at Arundel Mills Room 204.

-The Reading Lab offers its services free to all registered students.
+The Academic Literacies Lab offers its services free to all registered students.
 Walk-in appointments are available at Arundel Mills, but we prefer appointments in Arnold.
 Call 410-777-2077 for information or an appointment.

 For 24-hour, online assistance, check out Smarthinking, the leader in live, on-demand online tutoring that is available to AACC students.